sladertemporary/Assignment/README.md

 The application itself has the following requirement(s):

 - API must be able to deal with Geolocation API limitations
-- Average response time from your API should be around ~200ms or less
+- Average response time from API should be around ~200ms or less

  The external API has the following limitations:

 - API can handle only 5 requests per second
-- our API likes to have a "hiccup" and returning a response may take even up to 5 seconds
+- Geolocation API likes to have a "hiccup" and returning a response may take even up to 5 seconds

 ## Documentation